Our top sights, highlights and exclusive tips

 Once a prison for British criminals sent packing from their land, Freemantle is now a historical monument recognised as a World Heritage Site.
 Opened in 1855, a prison tour of six hectares leads to underground tunnels, a hospital, and prison cells used to lock up hardened criminals.
 Explore the darker side of Australian history as you tour a space once used to contain some notorious criminals.

 The shape of a rocket standing 82 metres tall, The Bell Tower has 18 bells and sprawling views of the city.
 Located at the port of Perth, this copper and glass campanile has an observation deck for your viewing pleasure.
-Head up and enjoy The Bell Tower Experience, as you learn from a tour guide about the history of this epic tower.
+Head up and enjoy The Bell Tower Experience, as you learn from a tour guide about the history of this epic structure.
+A Perth visit isn’t complete with this unforgettable panorama view of the city.

 Swan River slithers through the centre of Perth to the Indian Ocean.
 Along its embankment, take a stroll or cycle as you pass friendly locals enjoying the outdoors of this sunny city.
 Alternatively, why not boat up or paddle by canoe, arrowing these oxygenated waters as you move downtown.
-Enjoy a picnic under the shade of a peppermint tree by the water.
+At the end of the day why not enjoy a picnic under the shade of a peppermint tree by the water.

-Located between Perth and Freemantle is Cottesloe Beach.
+Located between Perth and Freemantle is Cottesloe Beach, a Perth holiday favourite and must-do.
 Take in the view of the Indian Ocean as you dine at sunset by Marine Parade after a day snorkelling.
-Pack a picnic and feast by the coast before a cycle ride that opens you up to the stunning scenery.
+You’ll be astounded by the bluest ocean you’ve ever seen at this beach, locals enjoy the picture-perfect sunset with a beer after a long day.

 Just offshore from Perth is the protected nature reserve of Rottnest Island.
 The best way to explore is by bike, but be on the lookout for the cute Quokka, often considered to be “the world’s happiest animal.”
 A variety of tours bring you closer to nature and includes the Wadjemup Bidi, 27 miles of trail that cover environmentally significant landmarks.